drhsqlite/pikchr/doc/userman.md

 line thin color gray from (previous text,X3) up 30% <-
 ~~~~

-For a [circle object](./circleobj.md), the width and height and diameter
+For a [circle object](./circleobj.md), the width, height, and diameter
-are always the same and the radius is always half the diameter.
+are always the same, and the radius is always half the diameter.
 Changing
 any parameter automatically adjusts the other three.

 ~~~~ pikchr toggle indent